hashgraph/hedera-improvement-proposal/HIP/hip-514-missing-hts-precompile-functions.md

 The proposed token management functions will build upon the [Precomiled Gas Cost described in HIP 206](https://hips.hedera.com/hip/hip-206)
 The cost of contract function calls will track closely to the canonical cost of its HTS call (see [Hedera Fees]( https://www.hedera.com/fees/)) converted to gas.
-The additonal smart contract cost will be based on the number of executed EVM instructions and the contract complexity.
+The additional smart contract cost will be based on the number of executed EVM instructions and the contract complexity.

 | Function                                        | Base Gas Cost      | Incremental Cost      |
 | ------------------------------------------------|--------------------|-----------------------|